 His writing style is unique and niche-focused.
 His main topics are solar panels, roofing, exterior ideas, etc.

-Tell us if you want to Write for us.
+Let us know if you want to write for us.